 5. What is the difference between a full tang and a hidden tang?

-A full tang is made out of a single piece of steel and it’ll have the same thickness, width and extend till the bottom of the handle.
-A hidden one extends till a partway of the handle and it’ll be thinner, short length and have less durability.
+A full tang is made out of a single piece of steel and will have the same thickness, width and extend till the bottom of the handle.
+A hidden one extends till a partway of the handle and will be thinner, short length and have less durability.

 6. Can a full tang knife break?